dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-09-Buliding-machines-that-learn-and-think-like-people.md

 <span class='red'>The field of AI has a lot of stories about it's booms and busts.</span> In last few years, there seems to be
 an exponential progress.
 Much of this progress has come from recent advances in the field of "deep learning" in many domains spanning object detection, recognition, segmentation, speech recognition, synthesis and control.
 It all began one summer when Krizhevsky et al (2012) trained a deep convolutional neural network (CNN) that nearly halved the previous state-of-the-art (SOTA) error rate on most challenging benchmark in image classification contest (ImageNet) organized by Stanford Vision Lab.
 The media have covered many of the recent achievements of neural networks, often expressing the view that neural networks have achieved this recent success by virtue of their brain-like computation and, therefore, their ability to emulate human learning and human cognition. <span class='red'>But the question is, have they?</span> How far can relatively generic neural networks bring us towards the goal of building more human-like learning and thinking machines?

-The authors riding this wave of exictment examine "what it means for a machine to learn like a person".<span class='green'>The goal of this paper is to propose a set of core ingredients for building more human-like learning and thinking machines.</span>
+The authors riding this wave of exictment examine "what it means for a machine to learn like a person".<span class='red'>The goal of this paper is to propose a set of core ingredients for building more human-like learning and thinking machines.</span>

 ### Cognitive and neural inspiration in AI